Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 3/4/2022 (Day 40)

+- Putting all the MERN stack pieces together by finally tackling integrating JWT authentication into a new full-stack app to track hikes (hey we can totally hike in Florida...kind of)

 ## 3/3/2022 (Day 39)

 - 5 kata today - lacking focus?